Telecommunications network

 A telecommunications network is a group of nodes interconnected by telecommunications links that are used to exchange messages between the nodes.
-The links may use a variety of technologies based on the methodologies of circuit switching, message switching, or packet switching, to pass messages and signals.
+The links may use a variety of technologies based on the methodologies of circuit switching, message switching, or packet switching to pass messages and signals.

-Multiple nodes may cooperate to pass the message from an originating node to the destination node, via multiple network hops.
+Multiple nodes may cooperate to pass a message from an originating node to a destination node via multiple network hops.
 For this routing function, each node in the network is assigned a network address for identification and locating it on the network.
 The collection of addresses in the network is called the address space of the network.

 Examples of telecommunications networks include computer networks, the Internet, the public switched telephone network (PSTN), the global Telex network, the aeronautical ACARS network, and the wireless radio networks of cell phone telecommunication providers.

 Network structure

-This is the structure of network general, every telecommunications network conceptually consists of three parts, or planes (so-called because they can be thought of as being and often are, separate overlay networks):
+This is the general structure of a network: every telecommunications network conceptually consists of three parts, or planes (so-called because they can be thought of as being and often are separate overlay networks):